decomplected/mickelback00/README.md

 ### Hello World 👋

-Thank you for visiting my GitHub profile ::octo:: .
+Thank you for visiting my GitHub profile.

-My name is Mick, and I'm a hands-on software architect who's passionate about learning evermore about fostering and enabling high-performing teams.
-The research from [DORA](https://bit.ly/dora-bfd) resonates deeply with me based on my first-hand background in production manufacturing and from the various training and exposures to the practices of Lean.
+My name is Mick and I'm a hands-on technologist who's passionate about learning evermore to foster and enable high-performing teams.

+The research from [DORA](https://bit.ly/dora-bfd) resonates deeply with me based on my first-hand background in production manufacturing and from the various training and exposures to the practices of Lean principles.
+Much of the learning and ways of working from Lean are what’s applied from modern DevOps, which focuses on end-to-end positive business outcomes over local optimizations.

-I've been fortunate to see these benefits ranging from physical product manufacturing, in the life sciences and medical industries where eliminating errors isn't just better efficiencies but real life-saving results; lastly, on programs that are out of this world, being utilized by our nation's space and ballistic missile programs.
+I've been fortunate to see such principles applied in several industries: physical product manufacturing - resulting in cheaper and faster lead times, life sciences and medical - where eliminating errors and waste isn't just better efficiencies but manifests life-saving results, and within programs that are literally out of this world, utilized by our nation's space and ballistic missile programs.

-It's exciting to see how much is applicable to technology and consider how employing these techniques formalize software development into a proper [modern engineering discipline](https://www.davefarley.net/?p=352).
+It's exciting to see how many ways industries of all shapes and sizes benefit from such simple ways of working and consider how employing these techniques and the capabilities outlined by [DORA](https://bit.ly/dora-bfd) formalizes software development into a proper [modern engineering](https://www.davefarley.net/?p=352) discipline.

 <!--
 **Mickelback00/mickelback00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.